|

 -

-in the scientific literature and to the Vaccine Adverse Event Reporting
+reported in the scientific literature and to the Vaccine Adverse

-System (VAERS) following hepatitis B vaccination (HBV) were examined.
+Event Reporting System (VAERS) following hepatitis B vaccination

-following HBV.
-RESULTS: HBV was associated with a number of serious
+(SLE) following HBV.
+RESULTS: HBV was associated with a number

-conditions and positive re-challenge or significant exacerbation of
+of serious conditions and positive re-challenge or significant

-symptoms following immunization.
-There were 415 arthritis, 166 rheumatoid
+exacerbation of symptoms following immunization.
+There were 415

-following adult HBV that occurred sooner and with more severity than
+that occurred sooner and with more severity than initial adverse

-initial adverse event reports.
-A case-report of arthritis occurring
+event reports.
+A case-report of arthritis occurring in identical

-in identical twins was also identified.
-CONCLUSIONS: Evidence from
+twins was also identified.
+CONCLUSIONS: Evidence from biological

 events in identical twins was presented.
 One would have to consider